 Based on our inspection report the EL Gazette (see our page on Centre of Excellence: ) has told us that we are the “Number 2” homestay (host family) provider in the whole of the UK and the best English school in Devon!

-Firstly by reading the report you can find out about the British Council inspector’s opinion on different areas of the school.
+By reading our British Council report, you can find out about the British Council inspectors’ opinion on different areas of the school.

 - Is your child be treated as an individual?